 20. Rad Girls Can: Stories of Bold, Brave, and Brilliant Young Women by Kate Schatz and Miriam Klein Stahl

 Any middle school reader will be inspired by this collection of true stories about women who are defying the odds and living lives that challenge norms.
-Using both historical and modern examples, Schatz and Stahl remind girls that they can accomplish much using grit and determination.
+Using both historical and modern examples, Schatz and Stahl remind girls that they can accomplish much with grit and determination.

 Check it out: Rad Girls Can